SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Firmware List](/images/users-guide/DeviceManagement/devmgmt-firmware-list.png)

-Each entry shows the firmware name, the device type (if set) and a label indicating if and how many versions a firmware has.
+Each entry shows the firmware name, the device type (if set) and a label indicating if and how many versions are available for a particular firmware.

 When clicking on an entry, the details for this firmware are displayed along with all available versions and patches.